 Looking at our data, MJUSD has had recent gains that are to be commended.
 In the last year with available state level metrics, MJUSD saw growth in all dashboard areas.
 Two areas of particular note are the growth in all areas for our Students with Disabilities and our African American student population.
 Students with Disabilities grew 9.8 points in English Language Arts and 12.9 points in Mathematics during the 2018-19 school year.
 African American students grew 3.2 points in English Language Arts and 10.1 points in Mathematics in the 2018-2019 school year.
 Our attendance continues to improve with an overall decrease of 1.1% on the dashboard, while exclusionary disciplinary practices are decreasing with an overall decrease of 1%.
 Internally, during COVID, as we created a more regularly used internal set of metrics, we identified gaps in our internal assessment protocols and started conversations on grading practices, essential standards and collaboration through our PLC's.
-These conversations have not yet bore quantitative fruit, but are conversations that when coupled with our equity conversations begun to reframe MJUSD as we exit hybrid and Distance Learning.
+These conversations have not yet bore quantitative fruit, but are conversations that when coupled with our equity conversations began to reframe MJUSD as we exit hybrid and Distance Learning and enter into the recreation phase of our district.